awsdocs/aws-net-developer-guide/doc_source/deployment-tool.md

 When you run the deployment tool for a \.NET Core application, the tool shows you all of the AWS compute\-service options that are available to deploy your application\.
 It suggests the most likely choice, as well as the most likely settings to go along with that choice\.
 It then builds and packages your application as required by the chosen compute service\.
 It generates the deployment infrastructure, deploys your application by using the AWS Cloud Development Kit \(CDK\), and then displays the endpoint\.

+You can select deployment options interactively or specify them in a [JSON configuration file](deployment-tool-config-file.md)\.
+You can also keep the default values that the tool selects for you\.

 Additional information about the deployment tool is available on the GitHub repo at [https://github.com/aws/aws-dotnet-deploy](https://github.com/aws/aws-dotnet-deploy) and in the blog post [Reimagining the AWS \.NET deployment experience](http://aws.amazon.com/blogs/developer/reimagining-the-aws-net-deployment-experience/)\.

 **Capabilities**